shahadalsulami/Netflix-Project/README.md

 # Netflix Project

 ## Introduction:
-This project analyzes datasets about Netflix content, including titles, genres, actors, and release years.
-The goal is to uncover trends and patterns in streaming content to better understand Netflix’s offerings.
+This project focuses on **Data Wrangling** and involves analyzing Netflix datasets, including titles, genres, actors, and release years.
+The goal is to uncover trends and patterns in streaming content, providing insights to better understand Netflix’s offerings

 ## Requirements:
 - **os:** for creating directories and manage file paths